ria-ahyoung/medium-trends-daily/src/template/dynamic.md

 <blockquote>JavaScript has an interesting relationship with its past.
 Continue reading on Medium »</blockquote>

-<h3>7.
-WCAG Standards: Why Every Developer Needs to Care (And What It Costs When You Don’t) - <a href="https://medium.com/@binurajek/wcag-standards-why-every-developer-needs-to-care-and-what-it-costs-when-you-dont-e3e1e98d156a?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Binuraj  E K`**

-<blockquote>If you build software for the web, WCAG isn’t a “nice to have” checklist buried in a design handoff doc — it’s a legal and business…
-Continue reading on Medium »</blockquote>

 <br/>
 <h1><a href=https://medium.com/tag/typescript-tips/recommended target="_blank" rel="noopener noreferrer">TypeScript</a></h1>
 <h3>1.
 Discriminated Unions: The TypeScript Feature That Makes Bugs Impossible - <a href="https://medium.com/@ignatovich.dm/discriminated-unions-the-typescript-feature-that-makes-bugs-impossible-6cd8f207b3c4?source=rss------typescript_tips-5" target="_blank" rel="noopener noreferrer">link</a></h3>